korea-dbs/LPStore/README.md

 3. Open Grafana

 - Access the link below and login to the Grafana server.
-After that, go to [Dashboard] to monitor your device.
+After that, go to **[Dashboard]** to monitor your device.

 http://localhost:3001

-4. [Optional] If you are not accustomed with api pages, visit the link below to run frontend.
+4. **[Optional]** If you are not accustomed to api pages, visit the link below to run frontend.
 This provides more intuitive UI for Benchmark evaluation.

 http://localhost:3002